faizann24/ifttt-recipe-dataset/readme.md

 A small details about the dataset:

-title = title of the recipe
+title = title of the recipe<br />
-desc= a brief description about the recipe triggerChannelTitle= trigger event’s website/domain name triggerChannelId= unique ID for the trigger event’s website/domain triggerTitle= event that will initiate an action triggerChannelUrl= trigger event’s service in IFTTT actionChannelId= action event’s website/domain name actionTitle= event in response to a particular trigger actionChannelUrl= action event’s service in IFTTT url= link to navigate you to that particular recipe in the IFTTT
+desc= a brief description about the recipe<br />
+triggerChannelTitle= trigger event’s website/domain name<br />
+triggerChannelId= unique ID for the trigger event’s website/domain<br />
+triggerTitle= event that will initiate an action<br />
+triggerChannelUrl= trigger event’s service in IFTTT<br />
+actionChannelId= action event’s website/domain name<br />
+actionTitle= event in response to a particular trigger<br />
+actionChannelUrl= action event’s service in IFTTT<br />
+url= link to navigate you to that particular recipe in the IFTTT<br />